MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/05-Transactions/how-to-get-transactions-of-smart-contract-account.md

 ## Get 24/7 Developer Support

 Should you encounter any challenges while following this tutorial, our community engineers are here to assist you.
-Reach out to us on [Discord](https://moralis.io/discord) or [Forum](https://forum.moralis.io) to receive 24/7 developer support.
+Reach out to us on [Discord](https://moralis.io/discord) or our [Moralis forum](https://forum.moralis.io) to receive 24/7 developer support.
 Your success is our priority!

 ## API Reference

-If you want to explore more details about other wallet endpoints and optional parameters, refer to the [API Reference](/web3-data-api/evm/reference#wallet-api).
+If you want to explore more details about other wallet endpoints and optional parameters, check out our [API Reference](/web3-data-api/evm/reference#wallet-api) page.

 ## See Also